Open-mindedness, trends and the paradox of choice: my three lessons – CDL#100

 We all have a certain vision of clothing , of what is stylish and what is not, of what is a good and bad cut , etc.

 I can't escape it.
-I too come with a certain vision of fashion.
+I also come with a certain vision of fashion.

 And what's interesting is being confronted with people who have different opinions.

-The goal is not to argue to prove to our interlocutor that we are right and that they are wrong, but rather to try to understand their point of view.
+The goal is not to argue to prove to our interlocutor that we are right and he is wrong, but rather to try to understand his point of view.

-Being exposed to all these diverse ideas opened my mind a lot.
+Being exposed to all these different ideas has opened my mind a lot.

-A little digging reveals more about this reader's opinion on white jeans .
+Digging a little deeper, we learn more about this reader's opinion on white jeans .

-There are reasons that lead him to spontaneously say “yuck” when he sees this item of clothing.
+There are reasons why he spontaneously says "yuck" when he sees this garment.
 And it's interesting to know them.

-So, you may be wondering what the relationship is between open-mindedness and style?
+So now you might be wondering what the relationship is between open-mindedness and style?

-It is particularly in this category that we find the rather peremptory clothing stereotypes.
-For example: “corduroy looks grandpa”.
+It is in this category in particular that we find clothing stereotypes, which are quite peremptory.
+For example: "corduroy makes you look like a grandpa".

 Let's say that this spontaneous appreciation, which is important, is only step number 1.

-If you are in a process or want to understand the style and develop your own , it is in your best interest to go a little further.
+If you are in a process where you want to understand the style and develop your own , it is in your best interest to go a little further.

 So, step number 2 is to ask yourself: